 - Utilize fans in your kitchen, bathrooms, and attic when needed, and after vacuuming, set your thermostat on “run” or “vent” to help the air circulate properly and remove any dust that may have been kicked up into the air.

 - Be sure to change your home’s air filter regularly.
 Check for excess debris once per month and replace it with a new filter as soon as it gets dirty.
 The air you breathe runs through your HVAC filter, and a dirty filter is bad for your air as well as your HVAC system.

-Yet another way to prevent future indoor air quality issues is by taking advantage of Emergency Air Heating and Cooling’s maintenance agreement, which will provide you with the reassurance that your HVAC system is running effectively and efficiently.
+Yet another way to prevent future indoor air quality issues is by taking advantage of Emergency Air Heating Cooling & Plumbing’s maintenance agreement, which will provide you with the reassurance that your HVAC system is running effectively and efficiently.

 For excellent indoor air quality, you’ll want to make sure that your HVAC system is also in excellent shape.
 Give us a call today to find out more about our worry-free maintenance plan (602) 894-9228.